 Image Loading...

 In 1991, a second Heavy Rescue Vehicle was added to meet the needs of a growing county.

 In late 1992, a substation was added to the western side of the county.
-This substation is based out of the Pine Hill Vol. Fire Dept. and answers calls west of Calloway Road to the Hoke/Moore County line.
+Rescue 2 is based out of the Pinehill Vol. Fire Dept. and answers calls west of Calloway Road to the Hoke/Moore County line.

 In 1994, various specialty areas were added to the capabilities of the Squad.
 They include: High Level Rescue, which can be used to retrieve a paratrooper from trees; Trench Rescue, which is used to free victims trapped in a construction trench; Mantracking, which is used to search for lost victims; Confined Space Rescue, which rescues victims from areas that due to the area and possible toxins involved is considered dangerous and OSHA requires that access to the space be restricted.

-The Hoke County Rescue Squad, Incorporated, receives funding from the following sources: County of Hoke, City of Raeford, United Fund of Hoke County, and Annual fund raisers such as pictures & plate sales.
+The Hoke County Rescue Squad, Incorporated, receives funding from the following sources: County of Hoke, City of Raeford and the United Fund of Hoke County.
 We also receive contributions from the businesses and citizens of Raeford/Hoke County

-Types of Calls commonly answered by the Squad are Vehicle Accidents, First responder when there are no available ambulances, Assist EMS calls when First Health Of the Carolinas needs extra people on a particular call, Assist Fire Depts with structure fires, stand by for High School football games.
+Types of Calls commonly answered by the Squad are Vehicle Accidents, First Responder when there are no available ambulances, Assist EMS calls when CFVMC-Hoke EMS needs extra people on a particular call, Assist Fire Depts with structure fires, and stand by for High School football games.
+The Rescue Squad also provides lighting for local law enforcement at crime scenes.

+Image Loading...